Ayumikagi/multitool/README.md

   - Convert temperature to a different scale from Celsius, Fahrenheit or Kelvin

 ## Minigames
-  - Play guess the number, three lives per attempt
+  - Play "Guess the number", three lives per attempt

 ## Changelog